 The SMCF houses an Olympus BX51 polarizing microscope which includes differential interference contrast capabilities for sample viewing, and image analysis.
-In addition the thermal behavior of a sample can be observed under the microscope using a Mettler Toledo FP900 thermal system equipped with a FP 82 hot stage with a temperature range from room temperature to 375° C.
+In addition, the thermal behavior of a sample can be observed under the microscope using a Mettler Toledo FP900 thermal system equipped with an FP 82 hot stage with a temperature range from room temperature to 375° C.

-Vickers/Knoop Hardness Tester measures mechanical hardness of materials.
-The Vickers/ Knoop microhardness test is used particularly for small parts, very brittle materials or thin sheets, where only a small indentation may be made for testing purposes.
+Vickers/Knoop Hardness Tester measures the mechanical hardness of materials.
+The Vickers/ Knoop microhardness test is used particularly for small parts, very brittle materials, or thin sheets, where only a small indentation may be made for testing purposes.
 The test force range: 10 g to 1000g.
 Hardness testing involves using a known load and a known indenter shape which is then pressed into a material.
-The depth of penetration of the indenter is proportional to the hardeness of the material.
-Hardness data can be used to infer other mechanical properties of material.
+The depth of penetration of the indenter is proportional to the hardness of the material.
+Hardness data can be used to infer other mechanical properties of the material.

 - ThermoFisher K-Alpha XPS/UPS Photoelectron Spectrometer

 The Thermo Scientific K-alpha+ X-ray Photoelectron Spectroscopy (XPS) system is useful for analyzing the surface chemistry of materials.
 This instrument also has an option for Ultraviolet Photoelectron Spectroscopy (UPS), which can be used to investigate the valence-band electronic structure of a material.
-The system is user friendly and Avantage software allows complete instrument control, data acquisition, and data processing.
-Samples/specimens should be in solid forms such as thin films, powders, pellets, fibers, etc. Please contact Dr. Balamurugan Balasubramanian (email@example.com) for further information and training.
+The system is user-friendly and Avantage software allows complete instrument control, data acquisition, and data processing.
+Samples/specimens should be in solid forms such as thin films, powders, pellets, fibers, etc. Please contact Dr. Steve Michalski (firstname.lastname@example.org) for further information and training.

 - Other Equipment